DanielTemesgen/danieltemesgen.github.io/about.md

 permalink: /about/
 ---

-I'm Daniel Temesgen, a data analyst and recent Chemistry graduate.
+I'm Daniel Temesgen, a data analyst and Conputer Science MSc student.
 Interested in Data visualisation, creative coding and deploying apps to the cloud.
 See my [github](https://github.com/danieltemesgen) for more info.

 ### Technical Details